plioi/plioi.github.io/_posts/2013-07-30-no-seriously-dont-repeat-yourself.md

 The fix was simple enough: [convert incoming paths to absolute paths _immediately_](https://github.com/fixie/fixie/commit/104c0c8dda724f6916c364b48b6fb0c17918859a), allowing the rest of the system to work exclusively with absolute paths.

-`Path.GetFullPath(string)`, at a quick glance, seems to be a "pure&#8221; function: string goes in, the machine gets a little bit warmer, string comes out.
+`Path.GetFullPath(string)`, at a quick glance, seems to be a "pure" function: string goes in, the machine gets a little bit warmer, string comes out.
 However, this function can only work by reaching out to the environment for an additional input: the current directory.
-I made the "same call&#8221; twice, but only the first call produced a meaningful result.
+I made the "same call" twice, but only the first call produced a meaningful result.

 Most explanations of the DRY principle focus on the risks of copying chunks of code, due to maintenance issues you can run into later on.
 Here, though, even a single redundant function call led to problems.
 Duplicating even simple function calls can lead to issues when those functions are incorrectly treated as pure.